Close-up of a crying baby lying on a colorful blanket.

 Tongue ties and oral restrictions can limit how your baby moves their tongue, making it hard to transfer milk effectively.
 That often leads to frustration, pain, and exhaustion for both of you.

-I’m Heather, an IBCLC serving Fort Worth families for over a decade.
 I’ve walked this road — both professionally and personally — and I’m here to help you find real answers and practical support.
 Whether you're sure it's a tongue tie or just have a gut feeling, you don’t have to figure this out alone.

 Get compassionate, evidence-based guidance today.